2026 Hyundai IONIQ 9: EPA Range, NHTSA & IIHS Safety

 Units affected: 81

-NHTSA has 8 owner complaints on file for the 2026 Hyundai IONIQ 9.
-The average for 2026 SUVs is 8 complaints.
+NHTSA has 14 owner complaints on file for the 2026 Hyundai IONIQ 9.
+This is above the average of 9 complaints for 2026 SUVs.
 Owner complaints are self-reported and unverified, but patterns across many reports can indicate real issues.

 Most-reported problem areas